ftsrg/theta/hu.bme.mit.theta.core/README.md

-This project provides classes and utilities to build and manipulate first order logic (FOL) expressions.
+This project provides classes and utilities to build and manipulate first order logic (FOL) expressions and related concepts, which serve as a basis for the formalisms and analyses.

 Classes include
 * types (e.g., int, bool),